d-medm/c-unit-test-generator/README.md

 2. **Deprecation Issues with GCC 13**
 There is a deprecation bug with GNU that my project seems to trigger.
 Due to this, I wasn't able to generate test and coverage report.
-Workaround: Downgrade to GCC 12.# c-unit-test-generator
+Workaround: Downgrade to GCC 12.